microsoft/EdgeML/README.md

 Applications demonstrating usecases of these algorithms.

 ### Organization
- - The `edgem_tf` directory contains the graphs and models in TensorFlow, and `examples/tf` contains examples and scripts that illustrate their usage.
+ - The `edgeml_tf` directory contains the graphs and models in TensorFlow, and `examples/tf` contains examples and scripts that illustrate their usage.
  - The `edgeml` directory contains the graphs and models in PyTorch, and `examples/pytorch` contains examples and scripts that illustrate their usage.